-A party or support enforcement agency seeking to modify, or to modify and enforce, a child-support order issued in another state shall register that order in this State in the same manner provided in Part 1 if the order has not been registered.
+A party or support enforcement agency seeking to modify, or to modify and enforce, a child-support order issued in another state shall register that order in this State in the same manner provided in part 1 of this subchapter §§ 6-601 through 6-608 of this title if the order has not been registered.
 A petition for modification may be filed at the same time as a request for registration, or later.
-The pleading must specify the grounds for modification.
+The pleading must specify the grounds for modification. § 6-610.
+Effect of registration for modification.